Ishant2362/Movie-Project-SQL-/README.md

 # EXAMPLE QUERIES :-

-#Find movie titles and release years.
+-> Find movie titles and release years.
-#Identify movies released in specific years or before a given year.
+Identify movies released in specific years or before a given year.
-#Retrieve reviewers and movie titles in a single list.
+Retrieve reviewers and movie titles in a single list.
-#List movies with no ratings or find movies based on specific IDs or keywords.
+List movies with no ratings or find movies based on specific IDs or keywords.
-#Search for actors based on names and roles in movies.
+Search for actors based on names and roles in movies.

 #The project uses SQL for data retrieval, showcasing practical and diverse queries.
 It effectively demonstrates database capabilities for a movie-related industry.